nautobot/nautobot/nautobot/docs/development/core/index.md

 * Functions or methods that start with an underscore (e.g., `_private_func`)
 * Any functions, classes, and modules **not** in `nautobot.apps.*`.
-* Any modules, classes, functions, or feature that are explicitly marked as "internal" or "experimental" in the documentation
+* Any modules, classes, functions, or features that are explicitly marked as "internal" or "experimental" in the documentation
 * Any features or functionalities that are not part of the official documentation should not be relied upon

 ### Release Schedule